Liverpool John Lennon Airport working to promote accessible travel for all

 - Stomawise and the Security training team have looked at the screening process to understand an Ostomy user’s perspective.
 Information will be used in the training and retraining of agents.

 Warrington BSL Choir

-Warrington BSL Choir perform throughout the year within the airport terminal raising awareness of British Sign Language through their renditions of popular themes.
-The choir are one of several groups who visit; some take a guided tour of our facilities.
-Partner airline easyJet joined the choir recently in recognition of the value of the work done by the choir.
+Warrington BSL Choir occasionally perform within the airport terminal raising awareness of British Sign Language through their renditions of popular themes.

-Located in the Upper Retail level near to the Prayer room, the Manx Breast Cancer Support Charity has worked with us to develop a Quiet Space.
-The Quiet Space is equipped with a flight information screen and tv in subtitle mode for those travellers wishing to wait in a tranquil area away from the hustle and bustle of the main departure lounges
+Located in the Upper Retail level near to the Prayer Room, the Manx Breast Cancer Support Charity has worked with us to develop a Quiet Space.
+The Quiet Space is equipped with a flight information screen and television in subtitle mode for those travellers wishing to wait in a tranquil area away from the hustle and bustle of the main departure lounges.

 We ask that all users respect this as an area of calm.